Course Outline

 Specific requirements

 Access to internet and search engines.
 You will be required to undertake field studies over four days.
 You will be required to wear covered footwear, hat, long-sleeved shirt and long trousers for field safety.
 Accommodation costs will be covered.
-Details of costs and opportunities for travel and food will be set out at the beginning of the semester.
+Details of costs and opportunities for travel and food will be set out at the beginning of the trimester.
 Discuss any financial hardship that might be associated with the field studies with the Course Coordinator.

 How are risks managed in this course?